Dog Lake at a Glance by Martha Wall

 Dog Lake attracts visitors every summer to enjoy fishing and boating, but its most famous visitor may have been Samuel de Champlain!
 While there is no firm evidence for his exact route and location, his own journal describes a trip in 1615 up a river onto a lake where he fished for pike and trout "of immense size."
 Speculation is that the route that best fits his description is up the Cataraqui River to Dog Lake and then by portage to Loughborough Lake.
 Let’s assume it’s true.

-The public dock area at the western end of the lake, known as the Shipyards, serves as a reminder of the Dog Lake's history.
-Once boat building was a vibrant industry here.
-Scows and barges to ship iron ore from mines near Battersea, or phosphate, wood, logs and lumber were built here, as well as several steam-driven tugs.
+The public dock area at the western end of the lake, known as the Shipyards, serves as a reminder of Dog Lake's history.
+Boat building was once a vibrant industry here.
+Scows and barges to ship iron ore from mines near Battersea, or phosphate, wood, logs and lumber, were built here, as well as several steam-driven tugs.
 A community of workers was established near the Shipyards.
 The name alone remains!

-Dog Lake was for a large part of the twentieth century a recreational area for summer residents in traditional cottages and for tourists attracted by the superb fishing.
-Since the 1990's, Dog Lake is also becoming a residential area with permanent homes built by retirees and people commuting to work in Kingston and other nearby locations.
+Dog Lake was, for a large part of the twentieth century, a recreational area for summer residents who owned traditional cottages and for tourists attracted by the superb fishing.
+Since the 1990's, Dog Lake has also become a residential area with permanent homes built by retirees and people commuting to work in Kingston and other nearby locations.

-Dog Lake is well known for its superb fishing.
+Dog Lake is still well known for its fishing opportunities.
 Major species include large and smallmouth bass, splake, northern pike, perch, bluegill, and black crappie.

 Loons with their plaintive calls are also a common sight on Dog Lake.
 Did you know that the word “loon” comes from a Scandinavian word meaning “clumsy?”
 This would seem to reflect their difficulty moving on land, as their legs are placed very far back on their bodies.
 In the water, however, they are excellent divers and swimmers, easily overtaking fish and staying underwater up to 3 minutes if necessary.

-Other animal species present on the lake include, beavers, muskrats, herons, ospreys, and in recent years a few golden eagles.
+Other animal species present on the lake include, beavers, muskrats, herons, osprey, and in recent years, a few golden eagles.

 As with many other waterways in Ontario, Dog Lake has been subjected to unwanted invasions by plants and animals.
 Key among these are aquatic vegetation and zebra mussels.
-Aquatic vegetation grows in all the shallow (12 feet or under), and in wind- or current-sheltered areas of water.
-The predominant growth is Eurasian Milfoil, an invasive species introduced to the Rideau Canal system in the 1960s.
+Aquatic vegetation grows in all the shallows (12 feet or under), and in wind- or current-sheltered areas of water.
+The predominant invasive species is Eurasian Milfoil, which was introduced to the Rideau Canal system in the 1960s.
 Zebra mussels are believed to have been introduced into North American in the late 1980's by ballast water from transoceanic ships from Europe carrying veligers (larvae), juveniles, or adult mussels.
-These mollusksincrease water clarity, thereby allowing the growth of weeds in much deeper water, due to the further penetration of sunlight.
+These mollusks increase water clarity, thereby allowing the growth of weeds in much deeper water, due to the further penetration of sunlight.

 There is no doubt that Dog Lake and its environs have a long rich geologic and biologic history.
-While little is known about the aboriginal peoples that may have enjoyed the bounties of what is now Dog Lake, the influences of European settlers and their descendants have had profound effects, in altering the shape of the lake, using the lake for recreational opportunities, and through the Dog lake Association attempting to shepherd wise and caring use of Dog lake and its environment.
+While little is known about the aboriginal peoples that may have enjoyed the bounties of what is now Dog Lake, the influences of European settlers and their descendants have had profound effects in altering the shape of the lake, using the lake for recreational opportunities, and developing the shore-lands for agricultural and residential settlement.